Training

 Click here (PDF) to see the learning objectives for this workshop

 Intended Audience: This training is appropriate for all school personnel who need to understand how the comprehensive school crisis team is organized and functions.
-This can include but is not limited to school mental health professionals, administrators, teachers, other pupil services personnel, security officers, school resource officers, front office staff, transportation directors, and before an after school activities coordinators.
+This can include but is not limited to school mental health professionals, administrators, teachers, other pupil services personnel, security officers, school resource officers, front office staff, transportation directors, and before and after school activities coordinators.

 _______________________________________________________________________